nus-cs2103-AY2425S1/ip/docs/README.md

 ---
 ## Adding events: `event`

 The `event` command allows you to add an event to your task list.
 You can specify a description, a start time (using the `/from` keyword), and an end time (using the `/to` keyword).
-Duck will track this event based on its time range.

 **Format:** `event DESCRIPTION /from START_DATE /to END_DATE`
 - `DESCRIPTION` is the description of the event you want to add.